learn-co-curriculum/dsc-dictionaries/README.md

 terrance = {'name': "Terrance", 'age': 25, 'weight': 72, 'height': 165, 'fav_lang': "Python"}
 ```

 This dictionary definitely has more text in it, but we can see a direct association between the *attribute* or **key** and its correlated **value** (i.e. `{"key": "value"}`).
 This datatype makes it easier to store and access information, such as the attributes of a person or other entity.
-Note that dictionaries are unordered, so trying to access information using an index number will not work!
 Accessing information is always done by calling the associated **key**.

 Let's take a deeper look at how dictionaries are built and how they work.